Anarrax/Hyperskill/README.md

 # Hyperskill

-This repo is used to track problems/projects while learning with the Hyperskill program.
+This repo is used to track certain problems/projects while learning with the Hyperskill program.